hardbyte/python-common-expression-language/docs/tutorials/thinking-in-cel.md

 - **Easier to reason about**: The intent is clear from reading the expression
 - **Language-agnostic**: The same expression works across different platforms
 - **Portable**: Expressions can be stored in databases, config files, or transmitted over networks

+**💡 Takeaway: Write business intent, not implementation steps — CEL handles the "how" for you.**

 ### Idempotent and Deterministic